LaurenceWelch/laurencewelch.github.io/_posts/2023-08-10-leetcode-problems.markdown

 |*photo by Shahadat Rahman via unsplash*|

 # 88. Merge Sorted Array
+For this problem we are give two lists: nums1 and nums2 and we need to merge them together.
+Furthermore, the merged list must be sorted, and we must merge nums2 into nums1, i.e. we cannot return a new list.
+For this problem, we can create an index representing a current index of the merged list and then iterate backwards, adding either from nums1 or nums2 depending on their value.
+This index, called `cur` will be equal to the length of nums1 plus the length of nums2 - 1.
+We also need to store two other indexes, `i1` and `i2`, so that we can track the current indexes of nums1 and nums2 as we pull numbers from them.
 ```python
 def merge(self, nums1: List[int], m: int, nums2: List[int], n: int) -> None:
     i1 = m - 1